marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 If all your images are in your build and not on a remote server, I would recommend always loading the @2x version.
-The rule of thumb is that if it looks fine in retina, it will look fine in 1x and embeding the 1x image will only increase your build's size and complexify your assets management.
+The rule of thumb is that if it looks fine in retina, it will look fine in 1x and embeding the 1x image will only increase your build's size and complexify the way you manage your assets.

 ### Background Position